 You can move your 401(k) to an IRA before you retire.
 There are many reasons, like when you get close to or enter retirement.

 Consolidate your money to know how much you have.

 When you put your retirement money in a single account, you can see how much money is there and how long it will last.
-This way, you can know what kind of lifestyle your money will support when you are retired.
+This way, you can know what lifestyle your money will support when you retire.

 Withdrawal From One Account

 When you retire, it is easier to withdraw your money if it is all in an IRA.
 However, if you have many 401(k) accounts, you must be careful and ensure that the money spread across multiple accounts lasts for your whole retirement.

 In an IRA, you will have more investment options than if you had your 401(k).
 You can customize your portfolio to match what stage of life you are in.
 You can change it as time goes on.

 You can choose an individual retirement account (IRA) or annuity provider with transparent fees to know how much you will pay.

 While you can benefit from changing your old 401(k) to a new one, sometimes it is better to keep your old one.
 First, you must ensure that you are not paying high 401(k) fees or losing money.